-This mystery scrapping powder may just look like dust to most people but we know what it really is!
+This mystery scrapping powder may look like dust to most people, but we know what it really is!
 It is platinum powder from catalytic converters.
-The inside of a catalytic converter is made up of several honeycombs on the inside to filter out the harmful toxins from your vehicle.
-Below we have our recent explanation on how catalytic converters actually work.
+The inside of a catalytic converter comprises several honeycombs to filter out the harmful toxins from your vehicle.
+Below, we have our recent explanation of how catalytic converters work.

-A catalytic converters is one of the most valuable parts of scrap within your vehicle, however it is one of the most important for the environment too.
-The catalytic converter is valuable for the previous metals that make up the inside of it, however those valuable metals have a large part of the filtering less harmful emissions that come from your car.
+A catalytic converter is one of your vehicle’s most valuable scrap parts.
+However, it is also one of the most important for the environment.
+The catalytic converter is valuable due to the precious metals that make up inside of it.
+However, those valuable metals play a large part in filtering less harmful emissions from your car.

 - Hydrocarbons – This is in the form of unburned gasoline

 - Carbon Monoxide – Created by the combustion of gasoline

 - Nitrogen Oxide – Produce when the heat of the engine forces nitrogen in the air to combine with oxygen.

 Once the fumes go through the catalytic converter, they hit the first set of honeycombs made up of palladium and platinum, which convert the hydrocarbons and carbon monoxide.
 They are then filtered through the ceramic and placed through another honeycomb of precious metals.
 This one comprises palladium and rhodium, which converts nitrogen oxide, a large smog producer.

 The Winners – Converted Gases Exhausted

 The harmful chemicals are converted into the following chemicals after the process:

 - Carbon Dioxide and Water – Converted from Hydrocarbons